-We have two members of staff who undertake the Designated Child Protection Officer role (Designated Lead).
+We have one member of staff who undertakes the Designated Child Protection Officer role (Designated Lead).

-These are Mr Ayton (Executive Headteacher) and Mrs Tuttle (Assistant Headteacher).
-Our Child Protection governor is Mrs Hanrahan.
+This is Mrs Tuttle (Deputy Headteacher).
+Our Child Protection governor is currently being reveiewed.

 We have stringent management and maintenance of our site to ensure it is safe and secure which includes management of visitors to our site.

 All visitors must sign in and wear a visitor badge and be escorted unless they have met our vetting requirements to work in school unsupervised.